ClanCats/Container/README.md

 }
 ```

-In PHP these values are then accessable as parameters.
-For this to work you need to configure the correct import paths in your container namespace.
+In PHP these values are then accessible as parameters.
+For this, to work you need to configure the correct import paths in your container namespace.
 You find an example of that in the [Example App](#example-app).

 ```php
 echo $container->getParameter('app.name'); // 'My Awesome application'